Sparta, New Jersey: Overview

-Pre-colonial Sparta was inhabited by the Lenape Native Americans.
+Sparta was originally inhabited by Lenape Native Americans.
 In the 1750s, Dutch explorers discovered red ores in the area and attempted to mine copper.
 No permanent settlers arrived until 1778, when Robert Ogden and his wife built their home and constructed an iron forge on lands he had acquired and "called their house and farm Sparta."
 The first public building in Sparta was the Presbyterian Church which was incorporated in 1786.
 Schools were established in Ogdensburg by 1806 and in Sparta by 1812.

 Iron, zinc, and limestone supported a mining industry for over 100 years, but today the mining operations have ceased and the township is now a residential community served by retail, professional, and service small businesses.
-According to the 2000 census, 65% of Sparta Township workers commute to jobs outside of the county.
+According to the 2000 census, 65% of Sparta workers commute to jobs outside of the county.

 Mining industry

 Iron

 Robert Ogden settled in 1778 near the present town of Ogdensburg and built an iron forge, utilizing local ore from his Ogden Mine on Sparta Mountain.
 The Horseshoe mine was opened in 1772 by the Englishmen Spargo and Harvey who shipped ore by horse and mule to the forges at Sparta and Hopewell.
 It wasn't until 1868 that the Ogden Mine Railroad began operations and made it economical to ship zinc and iron ore to Nolan's Point on Lake Hopatcong where the Morris Canal had a marine terminal that could ship ore to Newark.
 In 1872, the New Jersey Midland Railroad (later known as the New York, Susquehanna & Western) extended to Ogdensburg and captured the zinc ore traffic.

 In 1836, Henry Decker, along with Nelson Hunt and Lewis Sherman, began the manufacture of anchors at their forges in Sparta.
 Their success led to a small industry of forging anchors in Sparta, but by the end of the Civil War the forge industry in Sparta had come to an end.

 In 1889, Thomas Edison invested $3.5 million in his Edison Ore-Milling Company to build iron operations on 2500 acre of Sparta Mountain.
 Edison hoped to concentrate the mountain's vast quantities of low-grade ore and supply East Coast mills with raw material.
-At its peak Edison's operation employed 500 people, but after a 10 year effort he abandoned his attempt to compete with more economical ores from Minnesota's Mesabi Iron Range.
+At its peak Edison's operation employed 500 people, but after a 10-year effort he abandoned his attempt to compete with more economical ores from Minnesota's Mesabi Iron Range.
 The availability of the cheap Minnesota ores put an end to iron mining in Sparta.